Call for applications

 - Call for preliminary, short proposals;

-- Screening by small number of research advisory panel members and Meningitis Now staff;
+- Screening by small number of Scientific and Medical Advisory Panel (SMAP) members and Meningitis Now staff;

 - Invitation to submit full proposal and unsuccessful applicants notified;

 - Opportunity for applicants to respond to reviewer’s comments;

 - Assessment by SMAP and recommendation of proposals suitable for funding;

 - Successful applicants informed and grants awarded;